Milan is Italy’s commanding northern city, in the Lombardy region.

 The Royal Palace of Milan is an 18th-century palace that was the official seat of the Milan government for centuries.
 Today, the palace is used to house changing expositions and exhibitions, with more than 1,500 pieces of art on display in the palace annually!

 The Royal Palace is located in the heart of Milan and plays an important role in Milanese art!
-The works of art you’ll find here are prestigious which perfectly complements the imposing nature of the building and lavishly furnished interior.
+The works of art you’ll find here are prestigious and perfectly complement the imposing nature of the building and lavishly furnished interior.

 Milan is famous for its blend of architectural and artistic design that strings throughout the city, and the Monumental Cemetery is no exception!
 This large burial ground is noted for its artistic tombs and beautifully designed monuments.